 Items found are put on a shelf in the main corridor - please ask if you need help to locate the lost property area.

 Early Closures

 Parents are always reminded of early closures.
-On the last day of each term the school closes at 1.30pm.
+On the last day of each term the school closes early (12.45pm Infants and 1pm Juniors).

 Charging Policy